The Expecting Father’s Guide to Paternity Leave in Singapore

 |How long must the father have been working for?

 (whether as an employee or self-employed man)

 (Whether father is employed or self-employed)

-Either from birth or within 12 months of birth
+Either from birth (including stillborn births for children born on or after 1 January 2017 but not 1 January 2024) or within 12 months of birth

 Either from birth or within 6 months of the date of adoption